robconery/json-sales-data/README.md

 To run this, open up index.js and change the `SaleCount` variable to be what you want.
 By default, it's 100,000 records.
 This will generate 100,000 sales and fullfillment records which you can play with to your heart's content.

+The rethinkdb-import command depends on the RethinkDB Python driver, which [must be installed](http://www.rethinkdb.com/docs/install-drivers/python/).

 To import this into a RethinkDB database, install the modules and then run the import command (assuming you have RethinkDB installed):

 ```